 The automobile industry has been badly affected by supply chain snarl ups.
 A modern automobile has thousands of computer chips.
 Car production at many factories has been delayed by a lack of chips, in part because auto manufacturers, having cancelled orders during the peak of the pandemic, underestimated the speed of post-Covid recovery in demand.
 By the time auto manufacturers found out they needed more chips, semiconductor manufacturers were already fully booked with orders from manufacturers of smartphones and other consumer electronics — in many cases the more important customers.
 TSMC, the Taiwan-based semiconductor manufacturer, wins ten times more revenue from smartphone manufacturers than it does from carmakers (see chart).

-TSMC sells more to smartphone- than to car-makers
+TSMC sells more to smartphones- than to car-makers

 Source: TSMC, as at 14.10.2021.
 3Q 2021 revenue by platform.